-- 1) The prospective subgrantee has a SCRM plan in place that is either: - a. operational, if the prospective subgrantee is already providing service at the time of the grant; or - b. ready to be operationalized, if the prospective subgrantee is not yet providing service at the time of grant award; - 2) The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented; - 3) The plan will be reevaluated and updated on a periodic basis and as events warrant; and - 4) The plan will be submitted to the Eligible Entity prior to the allocation of funds.
+- 1. The prospective applicant has a supply chain risk management plan in place that is either of the following: - a.
+Operational if the prospective subgrantee is already providing service at the time of the grant - b.
+Ready to be operationalized if the prospective subgrantee is not yet providing service at the time of grant award. - 2.
+The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related supply chain risk management guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations, and specifies the supply chain risk management controls being implemented. - 3.
+The plan will be reevaluated and updated on a periodic basis and as events warrant. - 4.
+The plan will be submitted to the Eligible Entity prior to the allocation of funds.
 If the subgrantee makes any substantive changes to the plan, a new version will be submitted to the Eligible Entity within 30 days.
-The Eligible Entity must provide a subgrantee's plan to NTIA upon NTIA's request.
+The Eligible Entity must provide a subgrantee's plan to NTIA upon NTIA's request. - ARConnect hereby certifies it will aim to ensure compliance with cybersecurity and supply chain risk management requirements of the BEAD NOFO (by checking a box as required by NTIA).